Tottenham investigation into Rudiger alleged racist abuse ‘inconclusive’ so far

 The Metropolitan Police have made a total of six arrests as part of the matchday policing operation but none were directly linked to the incident involving Rudiger.

-Anthony Taylor, the referee, stopped play after Rudiger claimed he had heard racist abuse and three announcements were made over the public address system at the Tottenham Hotspur Stadium.
+Anthony Taylor, the referee, stopped play after Rudiger claimed he had heard racist abuse and three announcements were made over the public address system.

-Spurs, though, have called for greater clarity on the Premier League’s anti-racism protocol.
+Tottenham felt the multiple announcements “created a misconception that any issue was ongoing” and called on the Premier League to clarify its anti-racism protocols.

-The club statement added: “In respect of protocols – when the incident was conveyed to the referee Anthony Taylor, he took the decision to call for the implementation of Stage 1 of the UEFA protocol – rather than the Premier League protocol – and asked for an announcement to be made, as well as requesting a further announcement which created a misconception that any issue was ongoing.
+The organising body swiftly responded to Spurs’ request on Monday evening by outlining its stance.

 The PFA’s equalities officer Iffy Onuora insists it is now time for the “warm words” to stop and firm action to start.